Thursday, June 11, 2026

 Ongoing Legal Limbo of Zahra Mousavi

 Zahra Mousavi, a 21-year-old head of household, has been detained in Vakilabad Prison in Mashhad for more than three months.
-She is being held in a ward known as “Aramesh,” and no meaningful legal proceedings have reportedly been carried out in her case.
+She is being held in a ward known as “Aramesh,” and no meaningful legal proceedings have been carried out in her case.

-Ms. Mousavi was arrested in Mid-January 2026 during nationwide protests.
+Ms. Mousavi was arrested in mid-January 2026 during nationwide protests.
 The charges against her include “participation in protests” and “encouraging individuals to disrupt public order and national security.”

 Before her arrest, Zahra Mousavi worked as a cashier at a restaurant in the city of Fariman.
 She holds both Iranian and Afghan citizenship.
-Although she was born in Iran, her Iranian identification documents were reportedly revoked after a judicial case was opened against her, and she has also been threatened with deportation.
+Although she was born in Iran, her Iranian identification documents were revoked after a judicial case was opened against her, and she has also been threatened with deportation.

 Identification of 30 Detained Women in Vakilabad Prison